Plywood and Luan are two very similar woods, but they are also quite different.

 As you can see from our comparison, there are no winners and losers.
 Each plywood type is best for specific applications, and if used correctly, they all have their place in different projects.

-- Luan ply is a great option for furniture with its smooth finish and excellent for bending and shaping.
-Can be used as an underlay to some floor types
+- Luan ply is a great option for lightweight and decorative furniture, as it has a smooth finish and is excellent for bending and shaping.
+Can be used as an underlay for some floor types.

 That’s it, our guide to Plywood vs Luan – differences explained and compared.
 Now you know the best uses for each and what to look out for.

-I hope you found this article useful, and good luck on your next DIY project!
+I hope you found this article useful, and good luck with your next DIY project!